Google Analytics is the market-leading analytics platform and it meets the needs of most of our clients.

 These dimensions and metrics can greatly enhance your reporting and ability to create specific audiences in Google Analytics.

-With Google Analytics 360, you now get up to 200 audiences to play with, which is very beneficial if you are to make the most of the integrations with Search Ads 360, Optimize 360 and Google Ads.
+With Google Analytics 360, you now get to share up to 2000 audiences with Google Display & Video 360, Search Ads 360, Optimize 360, which is very useful if you are to get the most from the products.

 If you can see the benefit of increasing these limits from 20 to 200, then you are ready to look at upgrading to Google Analytics 360.